blaketolmie/Robocup-Group-41/WIRING_INSTRUCTIONS.md

 ├── Trig → Teensy Pin 30 (BtrigPin)
 └── Echo → Teensy Pin 31 (BechoPin) [INTERRUPT PIN]

+Ultrasonic C and D are on CON76 - need to manually do these connections.
 Ultrasonic Sensor C:
 ├── VCC  → 5V
 ├── GND  → GND